 Topics

 Topics enable the curation of self serve querying in Omni.
 Topics allow the curation of tables and join paths for a specific database view.
-Here we have curated the UI to only offer three tables in the data warehouse.
+Here we have curated the UI to only offer eight tables in the data warehouse.

 Tables without a join path will not be available inside a topic, to include more tables in a topic, simply create a valid join path.